When Helping Is Not Good Business

 - Overwhelm and burnout builds.
 You don’t see a way out and don’t know how to fix the problem while remaining true to yourself.

-Giving away information, when done strategically, builds your business.
+Giving away information, when done strategically, builds your accounting firm.
 You gain:

 - Visibility.
 Potential clients learn about you.

 - Credibility.
 Educating them, by freely sharing information, gives them a glimpse of what you do.

 - Profitability.
 When people connect with you, and realize your value, they’re likely to become paying clients or referral sources.

 Get comfortable with clearly letting potential clients know you can help them.
 A complimentary strategy session is a great way to discuss what’s possible.
 Remember, these sessions explore the possibility of them hiring you.
 This isn’t a pick your brain session.Don’t expect others to value you until you value yourself.
 As you gain self worth and recognize your value, you’ll attract new ideal clients who appreciate you. #getpaidwhatyoureworth Click To Tweet